sagemath/sage-archive-2023-02-01/src/doc/en/prep/Quickstarts/Number-Theory.rst

 Modular Arithmetic
 ------------------

-One of the most important things in Sage is that the ring of integers modulo :math:`n` is available without further effort, so one can do examples in modular arithmetic very easily.
+Conveniently, the ring of integers modulo :math:`n` is always available in Sage, so we can do modular arithmetic very easily.

-- For instance, we can create a number in :math:`\mathbb{Z}_n`.
+For instance, we can create a number in :math:`\ZZ/11\ZZ`.
 The ``type`` command tells us that :math:`a` is not a regular integer.

 ::